heritage-happenings/heritage-happenings.github.io/drafts/Morris-Grass-Fed-Beef.md

 Cows?
 Bulls? lifespan?
 age at slaughter?

-Generally heiffers sent to abattoir at around 30 months providing a carcass of 675 pounds
+Generally heifers sent to abattoir at around 30 months providing a carcass of 675 pounds

 Personalities?
 Typical cow issues?